beryxz/unifi-webex-dl/README.md

 > Download recorded lessons from UniFi's Webex platform passing by the Moodle platform.

-This utility can automatically download all UniFi courses' recordings saved on webex.
+This utility can automatically download all UniFi courses' recordings saved on Webex.

 ## Quick Start